 In a solo performance, Cindy usually sings many of her own songs, but also includes favorite traditional and contemporary folk songs.
 She accompanies herself on guitar with an occasional fiddle appearance.

-Cindy has taught extensively, privately, and at adult music camps around the country.
+Cindy has taught extensively, both privately and at adult music camps around the country.
 She offers fingerstyle guitar workshops and classes at any level, as well as harmony and songwriting classes.

 Cindy and Grey have presented school programs to students of all ages across the country.
 They can easily tailor their programs to the age and size of the group.
 They often include samples from the Irish, American, maritime and Scandinavian traditions, and Cindy will frequently sing an original song as well (see above for more detail).
 The songs and tunes are always placed in their historical and cultural context.
 Participation is encouraged; students are invited to sing along with chorus songs, and a question and answer period is always included near the end of the program.
 If time and circumstances permit, students are welcome to have a closer look and try out instruments at the end of the program.

-Cindy and Grey have both taught at music camps around the country including Meadowlark Music Camp, Northeast Heritage Music Camp, Puget Sound Guitar Workshop, The Mountain Arts Gathering, Folk College, and The Timber Flute Festival.
+Cindy and Grey have both taught at music camps around the country including Meadowlark Music Camp, Northeast Heritage Music Camp, Puget Sound Guitar Workshop, The Mountain Arts Gathering, CDSS’s Harmony of Song and Dance at Pinewoods, Folk College, and The Timber Flute Festival.
 Grey has also taught at Lark in the Morning, Ashokan, The Augusta Heritage Workshops, The Swannanoa Gathering, Zoukfest, The Rocky Mountain Fiddle Camp and Common Ground on the Hill.Grey teaches Irish flute, tin whistle, old-time fiddle, piano, concertina, and arranging, and Cindy teaches guitar, harmony, and arranging, and leads folk choruses.